Célestin Hennion: Police career

 In 1910 Hennion set up the first police training school, a vocational school for active service staff of the 'Prefecture de Police'.
 The next year, Hennion set up the Brigade Renseignements Généraux, which later become the Direction centrale des renseignements généraux, a committed intelligence service of the French Police.
 Hennion continually pushed to separate the policing within France from political control, and in 1911 unsuccessfully attempted to replace the de facto mayoral command with that of the chief of police.

 Hennion was appointed Préfet de Police on 31 March 1913, succeeding Louis Lépine.
 He was in post for too short a period to be totally effective but he continued the reforms of his predecessor dividing the police force into three main departments: judicial, intelligence and policy agenda.
 Ill health forced his retirement from the post on 2 September 1914.

 Hennion died in March 1915 and he is buried in the family tomb in Gommegnies, France.

 Honours

-For his services in the French Army, Hennion was awarded the Colonial Medal, was made a Knight of the Order of Nichan Iftikhar and an Officier de la Légion d'honneur.
+For his services in the French Army, Hennion was awarded the Colonial Medal, was made a Knight of the Order of Nichan Iftikhar and was appointed an Officer of the Légion d'honneur on 4 July 1905, with promotion to Commander on 30 January 1913.
 For his services as a senior policeman during visits to France by King Edward VII he was appointed Honorary Member (Fourth Class) of the Royal Victorian Order in 1906 and promoted to Honorary Commander in 1908.